Page navigation

 Widening participation has long been on the HE sector's agenda, but change hasn't come easily.
 How much progress has really been made?

-Governments in the UK have raised many concerns about the levels of stratification in the student body of first-time undergraduates in higher education.1 Therefore, recognising that pupils from less advantaged socio-economic backgrounds are under-represented in HE institutions, especially the most selective ones, there have been a number of attempts to widen participation for those currently under-represented.2
+Governments in the home countries of the United Kingdom have raised many concerns about the levels of stratification existent in the student body of first-time undergraduates in higher education.1 Therefore, recognising that pupils from less advantaged socio-economic backgrounds are under-represented in higher education institutions, especially the most selective ones, there have been a number of attempts to ‘widen participation’ for those currently under-represented.2

-Nonetheless, patterns of unequal access have been resistant to change, with the most advantaged pupils still 2.6 times as likely to enter HE than their most disadvantaged counterparts and 5.27 times as likely to be accepted into one of the UK's higher tariff providers.3
+Nonetheless, patterns of unequal access have been resistant to change, with the most advantaged pupils still being 1.7 times as likely to enter higher education than their most disadvantaged counterparts and 2.8 times as likely to be accepted into one of the UK’s higher tariff providers.3

 Polar 4 quintiles ,

 There has been little success in closing the gaps in rates of progression between pupils from the least and most advantaged groups within England.
-Despite a significant expansion of university places over the years, the data suggests that young people from neighbourhoods in England's most advantaged quintile (based on POLAR4) are still twice as likely to progress to HE as those from the least advantaged quintile at 59.2% compared with 29.5%.5
+Despite a significant expansion of university places over the years , the data suggests that young people from neighbourhoods in England’s most advantaged quintile (based on POLAR4) are still twice as likely to progress to higher education as those from the least advantaged quintile at 62.1%, compared to 31.7%.5

-With that, the gap in rates of participation between these two groups has closed by just 3.6 percentage points between 2009/10 and 2020/21.
-Meanwhile, the gap for those entering higher tariff providers has actually widened by 1.8 percentage points over the same period.
+With that, the gap in rates of participation between these two groups has closed by just 2.9 percentage points (pp) between 2009/10 and 2022/23.
+Meanwhile, the gap for those entering higher tariff providers has actually widened by 2.4pp over the same period.

 Free School Meal eligibility

-Similarly, when looking at Free School Meal (FSM) eligibility, a relatively accurate measure of socioeconomic status, it is clear that more work must be done.
-Although the rate of progression by pupils who received FSM at age 15 and entered HE by age 19 has increased by 13.9 percentage points since 2005/06 - up from 14.2% - the gap between those who received FSM and those who did not has only decreased by 0.6 percentage points.
+Similarly, when considering Free School Meal (FSM) eligibility, a relatively accurate measure of socioeconomic status, it is clear that more work must be done.
+Although the rate of progression by pupils who received FSM at age 15, and entered higher education by age 19, has increased by 14.8pp since 2005/06 - up from 14.2%.
+The gap between those who received FSM and those who did not has also increased by 0.4pp.

-In addition to this, just 4.5% of pupils eligible for FSM at age 15 progressed to a higher tariff provider by age 19 in 2020/21, compared to 2% in 2009/10 - which is disappointing given that England's elite institutions have the ability to facilitate social mobility.
+In addition to this, just 6.1% of pupils eligible for FSM at age 15 progressed to a higher tariff provider by 19 in 2022/23, compared to 2.9% in 2009/10.
+Which is disappointing given the ability that England’s elite institutions have to facilitate social mobility.

-Progression to HE tends to vary quite significantly by region.
-While just 18.8% of pupils from the South West who were eligible for FSM at the age of 15 progressed to HE by the age of 19, 50.4% of such pupils from Inner London did so.
-We can also see an identical trend if we turn our attention to higher tariff institutions, with pupils eligible for FSM at age 15 from Inner London (11.1%) being more likely than others to progress to a higher tariff institution by the age of 19.
-These trends may, to a significant extent, owe to the strong performance of London schools at GCSE level, as access to HE tends to be largely predicated on an individual’s prior attainment.6 However, with social mobility high on the political agenda, HE providers have been encouraged to employ contextual admissions practices to level the playing field, as economically disadvantaged pupils tend to face challenges to succeed that their more advantaged counterparts do not.
+Progression to higher education tends to vary quite significantly by region.
+While just 18.8% of pupils from the South West who were eligible for FSM at the age of 15 progressed to higher education by the age of 19, 51.3% of such pupils from Inner London done so.
+We can also see an identical trend if we turn our attention to higher tariff institutions with pupils eligible for FSM at age 15 from Inner London (13.6%) being more likely than others to progress to a higher tariff institution by the age of 19.
+Two trends which, to a significant extent, owe to the strong performance of London schools at GCSE level; as access to higher education tends to be largely predicated on an individual’s prior attainment.6 However, with social mobility high on the political agenda, higher education providers have been encouraged to employ contextual admissions practices as economically disadvantaged pupils face challenges to succeed that their more advantaged counterparts do not.

-Progression rates are particularly low for White British pupils who were eligible for FSM at 15, with just 17.5% of pupils in this group progressing to HE by age 19.
-However, this does not mean, of course, that this group is under-represented in absolute terms compared with other groups.
-As an example, although a larger proportion of Black Caribbean pupils receiving FSM progress to HE than their White British counterparts – 36.2% compared to 17.5%.
-ONS data shows that 33,372 Black Caribbean pupils were eligible for FSM in 2021/22 compared to 1,162,025 White British pupils, suggesting that White British pupils receiving FSM do actually attend university in much higher numbers than others.
+Moreover, progression rates are particularly low for White British pupils who were eligible for FSM at 15, with just 17.9% of pupils in this group progressing to higher education by age 19.
+However, this does not mean that that they are particularly underrepresented when compared to other groups.
+As an example, although a larger proportion of Black Caribbean pupils receiving FSM progress to higher education than their White British counterparts - 33.8% compared to 17.9%.
+DfE data shows that 16,452 Black Caribbean pupils attending secondary school were eligible for FSM in 2023/24 compared to 504,087 White British pupils , suggesting that White British pupils who received FSM at age 15 do actually attend university in much higher numbers than others.

 School type (Key Stage 5)

-The progression rate by age 19 for state school A-level students has also increased slightly from 76.9% in 2017/18 to 79.7% in 2020/21.
-The gap between the progression rates of state and independent A-level students has narrowed in this time by 1.8 percentage points.
-The gap has also reduced for A-level pupils progressing to higher tariff providers since 2017/18 by 2.6 percentage points.
+The progression rate by age 19 for state school A-level students has also increased slightly from 79.3% in 2010/11 to 82.0% in 2022/23.
+Yet, at 6.5pp, the gap between the progression rates of state and independent school pupils has actually widened since then.
+Likewise, the gap has increased slightly for pupils progressing to higher tariff providers since 2010/11 at 33.6pp - up from 33.0pp in 2010/11.

 OfS widening participation objectives